 How It Works

-Over two dozen substances have been isolated from the seeds of achiote, also known as annato; however, the industrial and medicinal importance of this herb comes from the high amounts of carotenoids contained in the seeds.
+Over two dozen substances have been isolated from the seeds of achiote, also known as annato; however, the industrial and medicinal importance of this herb comes from the high amounts of carotenoids contained in the seeds1.
 Achiote seeds are particularly rich in a orange-red colored pigment called bixin, which is present at levels as high as 80%, but they also contain orellin, which is a yellow pigment.

-Although its mechanisms of action are yet to be fully explained, in vitro experiments have linked bixin to the high antioxidant capacity of achiote seed, which may play a role in its anti-inflammatory and wound healing properties.
+Although its mechanisms of action are yet to be fully explained, in vitro experiments have linked bixin to the high antioxidant capacity of achiote seed, which may play a role in its anti-inflammatory and wound healing properties2.
 Bixin has also been shown to intercept free radicals generated by commonly used chemotherapeutic drugs, and some studies suggest that supplementation with beta-carotene and achiote can help manage diabetes.

 In addition, achiote seeds contain significant amounts of two essential amino acids: threonine, used in the biosynthesis of proteins, and tryptophan, which is transformed into serotonin, melatonin, and vitamin B6 (pyridoxine), all critical for the well-functioning of the nervous system.
-The nutritional value of achiote is intensified by the presence of vitamin E (as tocotrienol), as well as different flavonoids, tannins, sterols, and saponins.
+The nutritional value of achiote is intensified by the presence of vitamin E (as tocotrienol)2, as well as different flavonoids, tannins, sterols, and saponins.

 Achiote is considered generally safe; however, it can cause allergic reactions in sensitive people.
 Symptoms include anaphylactic shock and hives.